 If your receiver does not have pre-outs, then make sure the transmitting unit accepts regular speaker wire as an input.
 Or you can use a line-level adapter (example) to convert speaker leads to RCAs.
 Some kits will include an input and output for a subwoofer as well!
 A lot of subwoofers include a built-in amp, so this is usually really simple to connect.
 I will go further into how everything connects later on.

-Nyrius NY-GS10 (on Amazon) (See Picture) - This is actually an Audio/Video wireless kit, but you don't need to use the video in/out.
+moretop Wireless Video & Audio Transmitter and Receiver (on Amazon) – This is actually an Audio/Video wireless kit, but you don’t need to use the video in/out.
 It has the best reviews out of all of the wireless kits I could find.

-Remember that these kits don't supply power for the speakers, just the audio signal.
-I suggest using a mini amplifier to actually power the speakers.
+Remember that these kits don’t supply power for the speakers, just the audio signal.
+I suggest using a mini amplifier (on Amazon) to actually power the speakers.